 Wash World – 2 Rodney French Blvd.
 New Bedford

-They say it takes a village to raise a child, but low-income pregnant women and their families often do not have the financial, social, or educational supports in place to be fully prepared for their new arrivals.
-Many families struggle with day-to-day expenses, let along the new expenses that come from raising a baby.
-Diapers, wipes, bottles, baby books, toys and other goods can be costly- and sometimes impossible – for families to afford.
+Low-income pregnant women and their families often do not have the financial, social, or educational supports in place to be fully prepared for their new arrivals.
+Many families struggle with day-to-day expenses, let alone the new expenses that come from raising a baby.
+Diapers, wipes, bottles, books and other goods can be costly- and sometimes impossible – for families to afford.
 From developmental milestones to safe sleep, there is a lot of new information for new parents to learn.

 Becoming a Member

 Membership in Women United provides a way to invest in and impact the community, make it a better, stronger place in which to live, work and raise a family.
 It is open to females who invest at the leadership level of $1,000 or more annually to the Women United Initiative.
 If a woman donates $1,000 to any United Way of Greater New Bedford initiative she is automatically enrolled as a Women United member unless she specifically requests (written or verbal) to be removed from membership.
 Additionally, if a household gift is made of $1,000 or more the spouse will automatically be enrolled as a member of Women United unless she specifically requests (written or verbal) to be removed from membership.

 Gifts can be made by check, credit card, workplace campaign payroll deduction, planned giving, stock transfer or qualified IRA charitable distribution.
 To make a donation by credit card and join Women United today, click here.
 Women United offers a special giving option known as the Step-up Program – This allows participants to make an initial contribution of $500, a $750 contribution in the second year and $1,000 in year three.
 Step-up participants will be recognized as members starting in year one.
 Contact Michelle N. Hantman for more information: 508-994-9625 ext.
 212 or firstname.lastname@example.org.